Articulating Learning Goals

 - Spanish at Notre Dame University http://romancelanguages.nd.edu/undergraduate/goals/spanish3.shtml#skills

-- SEE ALSO a number of Swarthmore departments' goals for student learning, available at the links to the left, Academic Areas - Goals for Student Learning.
+Note: See also a number of Swarthmore departments' goals for student learning, available at Academic Areas — Goals for Student Learning.

 The goals for an individual course should contribute to the overarching goals for the department, for its majors and/or non-majors.
 (Goals for non-majors might in fact be primarily based in individual courses.)
 Faculty members should think about and articulate goals at the course level.
 These goals and objectives should be approached just as the learning goals for the major or program.
 They should in clear language identify what the student will know or be able to do, having successfully completed the course.
 The focus of the goal statements should not be on what concepts the course will cover, but what the student will learn.